 “NON ARE MORE HOPELESSLY ENSLAVED THAN THOSE WHO FALSELY BELIEVE THEY ARE FREE”

-"I WAS HOMELESS UNTIL I FIGURED OUT IT'S NOT A REAL THING, THERE'S 'HOUSELESS' WHERE YOU DON'T HAVE A BOX TO PUT YOUR SHIT"
+"I WAS HOMELESS UNTIL I FIGURED OUT IT'S REAL, THERE'S 'HOUSELESS' WHERE YOU DON'T HAVE A BOX TO PUT YOUR SHIT"

 "THIS IS WHO WE ARE WE CAN'T CHANGE IT"